Ralph Wiggum as a "software engineer"

 — geoff (@GeoffreyHuntley) July 13, 2025

-Building software with Ralph requires an extreme amount of faith and a belief in eventual consistency.
+Building software with Ralph requires a great deal of faith and a belief in eventual consistency.
 Ralph will test you.
-Every time Ralph has taken a wrong direction in making CURSED, I haven't blamed the tools, but instead looked inside.
-Each time Ralph does something wrong, Ralph gets tuned - like a guitar.
+Every time Ralph has taken a wrong direction in making CURSED, I haven't blamed the tools; instead, I've looked inside.
+Each time Ralph does something bad, Ralph gets tuned - like a guitar.

 Eventually all Ralph thinks about is the signs so that’s when you get a new Ralph that doesn't feel defective like Ralph, at all.